Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation

 \subsection{Pointers to track stars and gas across snapshots}

-For the \textit{Core} suite to $z\!=\!0$, each simulation also contains, within a sub-directory named \texttt{track/}, HDF5 files named \texttt{star\_gas\_pointers\_NNN.hdf5}.
+For the \textit{Core} suite to $z\!=\!0$, each simulation also contains, within a directory named \texttt{track/}, HDF5 files named \texttt{star\_gas\_pointers\_NNN.hdf5}.
 Each file contains, for every star particle and gas cell at snapshot 600 ($z\!=\!0$), a pointer to its index in the particle or cell array at a previous snapshot \texttt{NNN}.
 Therefore, one can use these pointers easily to track where a star particle or gas cell was in a previous snapshot, or between any two snapshots.
-We generated these pointers because tracking using \texttt{ParticleIDs} is not trivial.
-While \textsc{Gizmo} assigns a unique ID to each gas cell at the initial conditions, gas cells grow in mass over time if they absorb mass from neighboring stars via winds and supernovae, and to ensure mass balancing, \textsc{Gizmo} splits a gas cell in two if it exceeds $3 \times$ its initial mass.
-This means that multiple gas cells and/or star particles can have the same ID (star particles inherit this ID from their progenitor gas cell).
-Therefore, \textsc{Gizmo} also stores a \texttt{ParticleChildIDsNumber} and \texttt{ParticleIDGenerationNumber} for each gas cell and star particle, which allows for unique tracking across this splitting.
-The pointers in \texttt{star\_gas\_pointers\_NNN.hdf5} merely simplify this particle tracking for a user.
+We generated these pointers, because one cannot simply use \texttt{ParticleIDs} alone to match/track particles, because multiple gas cells and/or star particles can have the same \texttt{ParticleIDs}.
+Rather, one needs to use \texttt{ParticleIDs} plus \texttt{ParticleChildIDsNumber} and \texttt{ParticleIDGenerationNumber} (see Section~\ref{sec:snapshot}).
+Thus, the pointers in \texttt{star\_gas\_pointers\_NNN.hdf5} merely simplify this particle tracking for a user.
 See the \href{https://bitbucket.org/awetzel/gizmo_analysis}{\textsc{GizmoAnalysis}} package (Section~\ref{sec:analysis}) for more details on using them.